Panchalimedu: Legend

-According to the myths, Pandavas along with their spouse Panchali had a sojourn there at time of one-year exile.
+According to the local legend, Pandavas along with their spouse Panchali had a sojourn there at time of one-year exile.
 Hence the place got its name Panchalimedu which derived from the words "Panchali" (Draupadi) and "medu" (hill).
 The local tribes there offered selfless helps to the Kuru princes.
 Pandavas left the region before the beginning of one year incognito.
 They rewarded an idol of Goddess Durga to the tribal chief for their helps and instructed them to worship Devi.
 But, unexpected incidents occurred when the tribes worshipped Devi by following their own uncivilized puja methods.
 Hence the place became uninhabitable for them.
 Later, Devi herself moved to the present Valliyamkavu region and presided there.
 In light of this myth, people still believe that Panchalimedu is the moola sthana or sanctum sanctorum of Devi.